melliemuff/melliemuff/README.md

 - 👋 Hi, I’m @melliemuff
 - 👀 I’m interested in home automation with apple and hoobs.
 I've also started to use pihole
 - 🌱 I’m currently learning everything about the topics above - I'm a beginner
-- 💞️ I’m looking to collaborate on anything of the abive
+- 💞️ I’m looking to collaborate on anything of the above
 - 📫 How to reach me - best via email

 <!---